 "Silver" Fillings, known as Amalgams, have been around for decades.
 Amalgams are composed of metal alloy and were once considered the material of choice for restorations (fillings).
 Ease of application, strength, and durability are all factors which made amalgams favorable.
 Recent concern about detrimental health effects, aesthetics, and environmental concerns have led to a decline in use.

-"White" Fillings, also known as composites are often made of powdered glass and acrylic resin.
-These cosmetically appealing fillings allow a cavity to be filled with a substance that will look and feel just like your existing tooth structure.
+"White" Fillings, also known as composites, are often made of powdered glass and acrylic resin.
+They are cosmetically appealing and allow a cavity to be filled with a substance that will look and feel just like your existing tooth structure.